 EMDR, like A.R.T., helps to process distressing memories, but with a greater focus on verbal expression during the reprocessing.
 EMDR also works more directly with self-limiting beliefs or so-called negative cognitions by reprocessing the underlying sources of those beliefs and then replacing them with more positive or adaptive beliefs.
 This process is natural and frequently happens on its own as a result of reprocessing.

 Since 1987, scientists have conducted over 30 studies of EMDR Therapy that demonstrate positive outcomes.
-EMDR post-treatment studies show that when a traumatic memory is fully processed it loose its significance.
-As a result of EMDR, a person feels calmer, less anxious, and depressed.
+EMDR post-treatment studies show that when a traumatic memory is fully processed, it loses significance.
+As a result of EMDR, a person feels calmer, less anxious, and more depressed.
 They are no longer reliving the trauma.

 Can EMDR Help with Other Concerns?

 Yes, EMDR Therapy can help with many other concerns.
 In addition to trauma and PTSD, EMDR can be very effective with anxiety, depression, phobias, social anxiety, panic attacks, performance anxiety, stress reduction, addictions, sexual and physical abuse, nightmares, and many other concerns.

 Ina Lasmane has been a Certified EMDR Therapist since 2012.